olivermeyer/argus/README.md

 At a high level, Argus pulls a user's wantlist from the Discogs API and, for each release in the wantlist, scrapes its listings from the Discogs website and looks for new listings.
 Whenever a new listing is found, Argus sends a notification to the user on Telegram.
-And then starts over...

 Argus is happy to help as many people as possible, and can easily run in parallel for several users.
 The only limitation will come from Discogs, who will eventually figure out that Argus has been snooping around their website.
 So far, so good.

 ## Where does Argus run?
-As of today, Argus runs on a small AWS EC2 instance, where each user gets their own Docker container.
-Argus knows that one day, when he's a grown app, he will run on Kubernetes; for now however, the 80/20 principle applies.
+As of today, Argus runs on a small AWS EC2 instance.
+Argus can accomplish one task: he can `crawl` a Discogs user's wantlist.
+He does this every so often, as defined by the EC2's root crontab.

 ## DB
 To avoid paying for an RDS instance, Argus uses SQLite and uses a .db file in